quantum-mob/PacletRepository/README.md

-# PacletServer
+# Quantum Mob's Woflram Language Paclet Repository

-This hosts a few paclets I am maintaining:
+This hosts a few paclets we are maintaining:
 - [Q3](https://github.com/quantum-mob/Q3App)
 - [QuantumPlaybook](https://github.com/quantum-mob/QuantumPlaybook)
 - WorkbookTools -- Some utilities and stylesheets for QuantumWorkbook